alijafarkamal/Fast-Nuces-Material/README.md

 # Fast-Nuces-Material
-In this repository, have uploaded different presentation slides and docs related to different topics from social issues to scientific advancements.
+In this repository, I have uploaded different presentation slides and docs related to different topics from social issues to scientific advancements.